What is Street Photography?

 Street Photography and Documentary Photography are very similar genres of photography.
 There will be a lot of overlap between the two.
 The main difference, ultimately, is that documentary photography has the primary intention of recording history, and events of some type of newsworthiness or significance beyond the mundane.
 While street photography can certainly also be documentary, it is not confined to documenting events that are newsworthy.
 Street photography can be simply about documenting a human gesture, or an embrace.
 One way I look at it is: documentary photography is concerned about depicting a specific newsworthy event (while still, at it’s best, illuminating a larger concept), while the best street photography is concerned with larger concepts revealed through any event or gesture or action, however mundane.

-Don’t be one of those douches who feels the need to tell other people whether their photography is or is not street photography when it falls into a grey area.
-Ultimately, labels don’t matter much.
+Personally, I don’t understand some people’s need to tell other people whether their photography is or is not street photography when it falls into a grey area.
+Ultimately, labels don’t matter much, and street photography is a wonderfully rich and diverse genre that accommodates a great variety of very different styles of work.
 The work is either appealing and interesting to you or not.
 If it’s not, move on and find work that is.
 Or go make your own.

 Colour or Black and White?